dtread4/Exploring-Histogram-based-Color-Constancy-LHCC/README.md

 Data will be downloaded pre-sorted into train and test sets.
 Just extract from .zip file.
 You can use our script for creating a validation set **.\constancy_model\simplecube_validation_split.py** (more details below).

-Model weights for the best log RGB and linear RGB-trained SimpleCube++ models are available in this Google drive link: [model weights](https://drive.google.com/drive/folders/1yoijgbBqgqewBePntk56KXtHOOuHM_vM)
+Model weights for the best log RGB and linear RGB-trained SimpleCube++ models are available in this Google Drive link: [model weights](https://drive.google.com/drive/folders/1yoijgbBqgqewBePntk56KXtHOOuHM_vM)

 ## <ins>How to Run</ins>

 First, create a conda environment using the requirements.txt file included.
-(Or create a virtual environment using your preferred method).
+(Or create a virtual environment using your preferred method.)
 This method is tested and successful for Python 3.12 and 3.13:

 ```
 conda create --name LHCC